Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

         -   Grader comments:

-            if_else() was used in chunk 4 missing data and chunk 5 outliers

 9. Use `readr` functions to read in and write out data

     1. Reads in data from at least one source in code chunk or sourced script